joe-gutman/TableTopTracker/README.md

 1. Make your own branch
 2. Before committing, make sure to pull from main to get the most up-to-date repository
 3. Commit and push to the branch every time there is progress without any errors (after every feature is done)
-4. After submigit stattting pull request, ask for approval from two other teammembers before merging into main branch
+4. After submitting pull request, ask for approval from one other teammembers before merging into main branch

 **Tech Stack**
 1. React Router